Project Goal

 Original Masters

 These recordings were of course originally on reel-to-reel tapes.
 For many years, Hans Waldvogel’s nephew, Edwin H. Waldvogel, recorded his messages and produced 30-minute tapes for radio broadcast.
 These master tapes, as well as tapes from regular church services, and talks at the faith home, accumulated over the years in Bro.
-Edwin’s basement, until he began a project to transfer the reel-to-reel recordings to cassette tape, evidently discarding the originals.
+Edwin’s basement, until he began a project to transfer the reel-to-reel recordings to cassette tape.

 Acknowledgements

-Many thanks to Paul Munsinger for tracking down these cassette originals, and granting the rights for them to freely appear publicly here.
+Many thanks to Moni Waldvogel as well as Paul Munsinger for tracking down cassette originals, and granting the rights for them to freely appear publicly here.
 And please note that the rights to these recordings are reserved insofar as while they may be freely copied and distributed, they may not be sold.

 Thanks also to Gudrun Reichle for her invaluable contribution in providing German transcriptions, translations, research, and insight.